yjhuang-tw/color-masked-qr-code/README.md

 # Enhancing QR Code Interactivity through Color-Modulated Optical Filtering: A Dual-Message Approach

-Here we present a novel two-level QR code system that enables the encoding of two distinct messages, discernible through standard QR code readers with and without a colored cellophane mask.
-By leveraging color module design and optical filtering, our method enhances QR code interactivity, offering high feasibility and practical applications in diverse settings.
+We present a two-level QR code system that enables the encoding of two distinct messages, discernible through standard QR code readers with and without a colored cellophane mask.

 # Installation